Plagued by chronic wanderlust, a deeply rooted love for pizza, and an impossible last name, Benjamin deLeeuwerk is a poet and amateur photographer.

 Benjamin was born and raised in the Shenandoah Valley of sweet Virginia and has lived in several other savory states including Alaska, Colorado, and Washington.
 He holds a B.S. in Business Administration with an Art minor.

 He likes to explore and probe the world with his heart, his unique lens, and his words.
-Benjamin writes short stories about human encounters, along with poetry, tied primarily to the natural world and the human emotional state.
+Benjamin writes short stories and prose about human encounters, along with poetry, tied primarily to the natural world and the human emotional state.
 He is the author to such poems as Fear, The Broken Coffee Mug, Totem, and Roasted Garlic.